-When you are travelling very far to get to Japan, this is one of the worst things that can happen!
+When you are traveling very far to get to Japan, this is one of the worst things that can happen!
 When you are visiting on holiday, time is usually at a premium, so you don’t want to waste half a day searching desperately through shops for that thing you forgot.

 1. Cash and credit card

-It is going to sound dreadfully mundane, but a traveller can’t survive without a credit or debit card and cash.
+It is going to sound dreadfully mundane, but a traveler can’t survive without a credit or debit card and cash.
 Both are equally important.
 More than a few visitors have discovered to their surprise that you can’t pay for shopping, restaurant bills, etc. with a card all the time – unfortunately, as advanced as Japan is, it still has a cash culture.
 (Generally, it can be a good idea to have at least 20,000 yen in cash on you.)
 It would also be recommended to call your credit card company in advance and let them know the dates you will be traveling abroad, so your card isn’t suddenly declined.

 2. Reserve a SIM card or portable wifi

-There are many different providers with reasonable prices, and you can order it before you arrive in Japan, sometimes even with delivery to your hotel.
+There are many different SIM and pocket wifi providers at reasonable prices, and you can order it before you arrive in Japan, sometimes even with delivery to your hotel.
 The plus point to this is that you can update your SNS accounts throughout your journey, then your friends can see what a great time you are having in somewhere like Tokyo!

 3. Download useful apps

 It is best to download this before your arrival so that you can get used to using it, ideally before you are desperately trying to communicate with a hotel owner in the middle of nowhere, but you would be really taken aback to see how much these apps have progressed these days.
-For someone who doesn’t know a single word of Japanese it is a real lifesaver.
+For someone who doesn’t know a single word of Japanese, it is a real lifesaver.